 How to Remove a Hold

-It's frustrating when you can't spend your own money, and banks usually set holds by policy.
-A computer system follows a series of rules for all checks as opposed to singling you out.
-It is possible to get a hold removed, but you may have to plead your case.
+It's frustrating when you can't spend your own money, but a bank's hold policy is generally set in stone so everyone is treated the same: A computer system follows a series of rules for all checks as opposed to singling you out.
+However, it may be possible to get a hold removed if you plead your case.

 First, find out why the hold exists.
-For example, you might have deposited a Western Union money order for something you sold online.
+For example, you might have deposited a Western Union money order—payment for something you sold online.
 That’s essentially a check deposit, subject to standard hold times.
-Alternatively, your funds could be frozen because you used your debit card at a business that set a substantial preauthorization hold.
+Alternatively, your funds could be frozen because you used your debit card at a business that set a substantial pre-authorization hold.

 Your bank might be willing to speed things up, especially if you don't have a history of bouncing checks or making bad deposits.

-In some cases, you won't be able to do anything about a hold.
-Again, your bank needs to follow federal regulations and justify any holds in your account, so they can't keep you from your money forever.
+In many cases, you won't be able to do anything about a hold.
+However, your bank needs to follow federal regulations and justify any holds in your account, so they can't keep you from your money forever.
 If things go on for too long, contact the U.S. Consumer Financial Protection Bureau (CFPB) and file a complaint.